Living within your means

 If the income box is bigger than the outgo box, then well done, you are living within your means, and will hopefully also have some money left over to save, which is one of the key essential ingredients, in becoming financially independent.
 But more on that later.

 Unfortunately, there always seems to be far more costs in the outgo box, than there are deposits into the income box, which is just the way of the modern world.
 We will, however, address how to increase income and decrease costs, in later pages.

-Budgeting is also a key part of money management and living within your means, and we shall go on to looking at and preparing a budget in the next page.
+Budgeting is also a key part of money management and being able to live within your means, and we shall go on to looking at and preparing a budget in the next page.

 Ten tips for living within your means

 Know what your financial needs are each month, and how much they cost.
 (This money must be paid, and comes out of the box before anything else.)